noeljbasil/noeljbasil/README.md

 - 👋 Hi, I’m Noel Joe Basil
 - I am an experienced Data Analyst highly skilled in dashboarding using Tableau and Power BI.
 You can check out my Tableau public profile here: https://public.tableau.com/app/profile/noel.joe.basil#!/
 - I have also picked up machine learning skills over the years through personal projects.
 I am plannig to get more practice in though and my github page will be updated accrodingly.
-- My go language for Data Analysis and Machine learning is Python.
+- My go to language for Data Analysis and Machine learning is Python.
 However, I am also quite proficient with R and SQL
 - I am currently focussing on picking up skills that will enable me to transition to MLOps - PySpark, MLOps best practices, Cloud ML technologies on GCP,Azure and AWS